Why Energy Bills Might Not Drop Much Further and What to Do

 We understand that times are tough, and that everyone needs financial support from time to time, even if you have a low credit score.
 If you find that you need a loan, our ‘More Than Your Score’ Loans might be the solution for you.

-At Salad, we make fair loan options available for every employed UK citizen.
+At Salad, we make fair loan options available for every employed UK resident.
 As one of the UK’s leading online lenders, we understand that the credit score system isn’t always fair.
 That’s why we use an open-banking-based assessment to evaluate the financial situation of every applicant.

 We’re also an FCA-regulated and authorised organisation, so you can trust us to keep your financial data safe.